2008 New York Giants season

+For the first time since 1992, Michael Strahan was not on the opening day roster.

 The 2008 season was the first and only time in franchise history the Giants qualified for the playoffs for the fourth consecutive season.
 This was also the first time that the Giants made the playoffs the year after making the Super Bowl, after missing the playoffs in 1987 (following win in Super Bowl XXI), 1991 (following win in Super Bowl XXV), and 2001 (following loss in Super Bowl XXXV).

 The 2008 Giants led the NFL in rushing and set a franchise record with 2,518 rushing yards.
 Their running attack was headlined by the trio of Brandon Jacobs, Derrick Ward, and Ahmad Bradshaw, respectively nicknamed "Earth, Wind, and Fire."
 The Giants became the fifth team in NFL history with two players to rush for more than 1,000 yards: Jacobs (1,089) and Ward (1,025).
 Ward signed with the Tampa Bay Buccaneers after the season while Jacobs and Bradshaw won another Super Bowl with the Giants in 2011.